COVID-19 pandemic in Latvia: March 2021

 At the start of March, over 9% of samples had the new strain of COVID-19, although it had not doubled, similarly to how it happened in other countries.
-On 12 March, the government decided on further restrictions to curb the spread of coronavirus and prevent the third wave of the new strain from spreading, in particular, this included remote work excluding essential workers and jobs that cannot be carried out remotely.
-Dumpis said that restrictions cannot be loosened at this time.
+On 12 March, the government decided on further restrictions to curb the spread of coronavirus and prevent the third wave of the new strain from spreading, in particular, this included remote work excluding essential workers and jobs that could not be carried out remotely.
+Dumpis said that restrictions could not be loosened at that time.

-By middle of March, at 5,1% of population vaccinated, Latvia was at the second-lowest indicator among the EU and EEA countries.
-Kariņš notes that the distribution of vaccines has not been proportional among the countries and Latvia had received proportionally fewer doses, however EU responded to a common letter of several countries that this was not the case and countries are free to choose the number of doses received from their allocated amounts.
-By the middle of March, it was expected to vaccinate 3000 people a day, although the earlier goal of 2500 per day had not been reached and remained in low 2000s.
+By the middle of March, at 5.1% of population vaccinated, Latvia was the second-lowest in the EU and EEA countries.
+Kariņš noted that the distribution of vaccines had not been proportional among the countries and Latvia had received proportionally fewer doses, however the EU responded to a common letter of several countries that this was not the case and countries were free to choose the number of doses received from their allocated amounts.
+By the middle of March, it was expected to vaccinate 3000 people a day, although the earlier goal of 2500 per day had not been reached and remained in the low 2000s.
 Vaccine delivery delays were also experienced and fewer doses were distributed to vaccination locations.
-Latvia plans to open eleven major vaccination centres, in addition to smaller centres.
+Latvia planned to open eleven major vaccination centres, in addition to smaller centres.
 According to an SKDS survey, only 29% of Latvians would take the first opportunity to get vaccinated.
-Based on other country reports, the use of AstraZeneca vaccine was temporarily suspended following further investigation.
-It is planned to resume its use.
+Based on other country reports, the use of the AstraZeneca vaccine was temporarily suspended following further investigation.
+It was planned to resume its use.

 April 2021

 On 7 April the state of emergency ended in Latvia.
 Although restrictions remained in place, only some shops were allowed to open.
 Later in April, Kariņš said that he did not expect the government to ease restrictions.

-By April 21, 10% of Latvians had received the first Covid dose.
-A presentation prepared by the Ministry of Health reported that 8.6 million doses of vaccines have been earmarked requiring a little over €141 million.
+By 21 April, 10% of Latvians had received the first Covid dose.
+A presentation prepared by the Ministry of Health reported that 8.6 million doses of vaccines haD been earmarked requiring a little over €141 million.

 May 2021

-Kariņš noted that new restriction were unlikely to be set.
+Kariņš noted that new restrictions were unlikely to be set.
 The number of confirmed cases halved over May.
-On May 27, the government approved various exemptions for vaccinated people.
+On 27 May, the government approved various exemptions for vaccinated people.
+Having been closed since 9 November, bars and restaurants were allowed to reopen outdoor areas on 7 May with capacity restrictions.

-Only 30% of older people have received the vaccine, while in Europe in average 80% of older people already received the vaccine.
+Only 30% of older people had received the vaccine, while in Europe on average 80% of older people had already received the vaccine.
 Dumpis predicted that effects from vaccination against COVID-19 could be seen around Midsummer.
 A study estimated that 12% of Latvia's population could have had COVID-19 infection without knowing it.